 International Students Who Need a Student Visa

-You choose the Standard on-campus option and study with us in the summer.
+To meet the on-campus requirement, you choose the Standard on-campus option and study with us in the summer.
 You can easily request an I-20 for the F-1 student visa for Harvard Summer School’s 3-week session.
 For more details, see International Student Study Options for important visa information.

 In-Person Co-Curricular Events

-Come to Cambridge for Convocation (fall) to celebrate your hard-earned admission, Harvard career fairs offered throughout the year, HES alumni networking events (here at Harvard and around the globe), and, of course, Harvard Commencement (May).
+Come to Cambridge for Convocation (fall) to celebrate your hard-earned admission, Harvard career fairs offered throughout the year, HES alumni networking events (here at Harvard and around the world), and, of course, Harvard University Commencement (May).

 Admissions

 Below are our initial eligibility requirements and an overview of our unique admissions process to help get you started.
-Be sure to visit Degree Program Admissions for full details.
+Visit the Degree Program Admissions page for more details.

 Initial Eligibility